 Allow to cool and store any leftover Valentine’s treat kisses in a sealed container in the fridge for up to a week.

-Not sure if this is classified as a dog treat recipe as such but it’s certainly going to be a drool-inducing one, nonetheless.
+By far the easiest of the dog treat recipes (given it’s only one ingredient!) but it’s still going to be a drool-inducing one, nonetheless.
 All you need is:

 - 1 watermelon, cut into rounds